 We overnight at Ais-Ais hot springs resort where we get to soak in the hot pools.
 Take a dip under the starry desert skies, before getting an early night in preparation for sunrise over the Fish River Canyon tomorrow morning.

 At 160 km long and 27 km wide at some points, the Fish River Canyon is the second largest canyon in the world.
 With its red rock cliffs and the river flowing way below, it's a geological sight to behold.

 Heading south through the Namaqualand region of the arid Northern Cape, we take the long drive into the spectacular Cederberg Mountains.
 The Cederberg mountain range is known for its incredible rock formations and San paintings.
-On our last night we tuck into a traditional South African meal together, at the lodge just outside the town of Citrusdal.
+On our last night, we tuck into a hearty South African meal together, at the lodge just outside the town of Citrusdal.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.

 View all Discount Safaris & Specials